How to Deal With Customers Who Won’t Pay

 Why Customers Don’t Pay

-Before looking at solutions, it’s useful to understand why customers sometimes delay or avoid payment.
+Before looking at solutions, it helps to understand why customers delay or avoid payment.

 Common reasons include: